SGDDNB/ShinyCell/README.md

 detailed explanation on how to customise the shiny app, refer to the [Detailed Tutorial](#detailed-tutorial).
 We then run `makeShinyFiles()` to generate the files related to the first dataset.
-Notice that we specified `shiny.prefix = "sc1"` and this prefix is used to distinguish that the files contain data related to the first dataset.
+Notice that we specified `shiny.prefix = "sc1"` and this prefix is used to identify that the files contain single-cell data related to the first dataset.
 The remaining arguments are the same as explained in the [Detailed Tutorial](#detailed-tutorial).

 ``` r
 seu <- readRDS("readySeu_rset.rds")